 Biking can be a great way to get some exercise and see the park at the same time.
 You can take the Sunset Bike Route for 10 miles of beautiful forest scenery and also see Sven’s Bluff, a popular attraction.
 If you’re looking for something a little rugged, there are 12 miles of off-road trails you can try.
 Just be sure to get a trail pass before you head out and be prepared - these paths can be a bit more difficult.

-Here at Peninsula State Park, you’ll find 8 miles of shoreline to gain access to the water of Lake Michigan.
+At Peninsula State Park, you'll find eight miles of shoreline to gain access to the water of Lake Michigan.
 If you're looking to take your boat out, there is a boat launch located at Nicolet Bay.
-If you’ve brought your kayak or canoe, the best place to head out is at Tennison Bay, where the water is a little more shallow.
-You can also rent a canoe or kayak if didn't bring your own.
+If you've brought your kayak or canoe, the best place to head out is at Tennison Bay, where the water is a little more shallow.
+You can also rent a canoe or kayak if you don't bring your own.

 Northern Sky Theater

+For anyone looking for something slightly different from their stay at the park, the Northern Sky Theater is a must-visit.
 From mind-June to late August, the Northern Sky Theater puts on a comedy show here at the park.
-Go see what it’s all about and enjoy a fun night filled with acting and singing.
+Go and see what it’s all about, and enjoy a fun night filled with acting and singing.
 The best part is that these shows are specifically geared towards the whole family, so it’s something that everyone can enjoy.

-There are 20 miles of hiking trails at Peninsula State Park and with easy, moderate, and difficult trail, there's a great experience available for all.
+There are 20 miles of hiking trails at Peninsula State Park.
+With easy, moderate, and difficult trails, there's a great experience available for all.
 The Eagle Trail and White Cedar Nature Trail are two of the most popular.
 The Eagle Trail will give you a close-up of the Niagara Escarpment, and the White Cedar Nature Trail will bring you near the nature center.

-There are 16 miles of ski trails here in the park, and as they are for skiers only; you won’t have to worry about sharing the track with hikers or snowshoers.
-Most of the trails are also well kept and double tracked as well.
-Whether you’re new to skiing or an expert, you’ll be able to find a trail that works for you, as the routes here range in difficulty level.
+Exploring the scenic trails on skis is one of the top choices among winter visitors to the park.
+There are 16 miles of ski trails in the park, and they are for skiers only.
+This means you won't have to worry about sharing the track with hikers or snowshoers.
+The trails are well kept and double-tracked for more leisurely skiing.
+Whether you're new to skiing or an expert, you'll be able to find a trail that works for you, the routes range in difficulty level and are color-coded to help you identify the correct level for you.

 If you’re visiting in the winter but still want to go hiking, try snowshoeing.
-There are six miles of trails specifically set up for snowshoeing.
-These trails are not groomed, which may prove the trails to be little more challenging.
-Luckily, you won’t be sharing these trails with skiers or snowmobilers.
+There are six miles of trails set up for snowshoeing, and they offer a glimpse into some of the most peaceful areas of the park.
+These trails are not groomed, which may mean it could be challenging, but it will let you experience some of the more remote regions on offer.
+Luckily, you won’t be sharing these trails with skiers or snowmobilers, as the snowshoeing trails are specially marked.